kaivalya-bachkar/Node-App-Jenkins-CICD-Pipeline/README.md

    - Scroll down to the Pipeline section.
    - Set Definition to Pipeline script.
    - Copy and paste the entire pipeline script provided into the Jenkinsfile.
+   - Or Choose the pipeline script from SCM and in SCM select the Git option and then paste the git repository link and Save it.

 4. Configure Webhook on GitHub:
    - Navigate to your repository on GitHub → Click on the Settings tab.